biapy/biapy-bashlings/doc/check-binary.md

 ## Overview

-`check-binary` check if a binary is available in PATH.
-If the binary is not avaible, invite to install the corresponding package.
+`check-binary` checks if a binary is available in PATH.
+If the binary is not avaible, it invites to install the corresponding package.

 ## Index